 Fans in Pittsburgh were given two huge reasons to celebrate on this date over the years.
 Also, on June 12, two of the greatest players in National Hockey League history were bestowed big honors.
 Let’s hop inside the THW time machine and take a trip back through the years and relive all the best memories.

 A Banner Day in Pittsburgh

 The Pittsburgh Penguins have won five Stanley Cups in their franchise history, with two of those victories coming on this date.
-On June 12, 2009, they beat the Detroit Red Wings 2-1, in Game 7 of the Stanley Cup Final, to win their first championship since 1992.
+On June 12, 2009, they beat the Detroit Red Wings 2-1 in Game 7 of the Stanley Cup Final to win their first championship since 1992.
 They gained revenge on the Red Wings, who beat them in the 2008 Final.

 Max Talbot scored both goals for the Penguins in the second period.
-Goaltender Marc-Andre made 23 saves, but none were bigger than the one he made against Nicklas Lidstrom just before time expired in the game.
+Goaltender Marc-Andre Fleury made 23 saves, but none were bigger than the one he made against Nicklas Lidstrom just before time expired in the game.

 The Penguins lost the first two games of both the Eastern Conference Final and Stanley Cup Final before winning each series in seven games.
 They were the first time in the history of the league to accomplish that feat.
 Sidney Crosby, 21, was the youngest captain ever to accept the Cup at center ice.